 We've discussed how vital your support network is after your child comes out as transgender.
 You need friends and family who can support you so you can support your child.
 But your friends and family can only help you so much.

 When my son Leo came out as transgender, it was over the weekend.
 I spent hours that first day on Google, searching for answers.
-The thing is, I didn’t know what I was looking for.
-I wasn’t sure what the correct combination of words was to put into the search bar.
-Six years ago, many of the articles on the internet about being transgender had to do with poor mental health and suicide statistics.
+The thing is, I didn't know what I was looking for.
+I wasn't sure what the correct combination of words was to put into the search bar.
+Six years ago, many articles on the internet about being transgender had to do with poor mental health and suicide statistics.
 I found article after article about transgender people, mainly women, who had died due to violence.

 Google left me feeling fearful and anxious for my child's safety.

 I went from having questions to wanting to curl up in a ball and cry.
-I was terrified for what the future held for my son.
+I was terrified of what the future held for my son.
 The internet was supposed to answer my questions.
 Instead, it created more.

 Leo came out over the weekend, and I had a therapy appointment scheduled for Thursday.
 During that time, I was a mess.
 The more I searched, the more worried I became.
 Because I didn't know anyone else with a transgender child, I kept searching for answers on my own.

 What I should have done was move up my therapy appointment.

 When I finally said, "Ashley told us she's transgender" (I was still working on names and pronouns at that point) to my therapist, the words came out in a sob.
 All the confusion, fear, worry, and heartache I felt poured out during that appointment.